-Assay results received are broadly consistent with, and comparable to, historic results and continue to demonstrate the continuity and quality of the mineral resource.
+Assay results received are broadly consistent with, or better than, historic results and continue to demonstrate the continuity and quality of the mineral resource.
+Most notable is drill hole WFDH503 which showed a significant increase of recoverable copper equivalent grade to that historically intersected on drill section 213255mE, as shown in Figure 2

 A significant intercept table is shown in Table 2, and a full suite of sections relating 2021 drilling results to historical data\\ is provided in Appendix 1.